gardener/gardener/docs/extensions/backupbucket.md

 ## What is the lifespan of `BackupBucket`?
 The bucket associated with `BackupBucket` will be created at creation of `Seed`.
 And as per current implementation, it will be deleted on deletion of `Seed` and there isn't any `BackupEntry` resource associated with it.

-Eventually, in future the the deletion logic will be changed such that on deletion of `Seed` if there isn't anu schedulable `Seed` available and there isn't any associated `BackupEntry` resource.
+In the future, we plan to introduce schedule for `BackupBucket` the deletion logic for `BackupBucket` resource, which will reschedule the it on different available `seed`, on deletion or failure of health check for current associated `seed`.
+In that case, `BackupBucket` will be deleted only if there isn't any schedulable `Seed` available and there isn't any associated `BackupEntry` resource.

 ## What needs to be implemented to support a new infrastructure provider?